pember10/thaumcraftreboot/README.md

 https://docs.minecraftforge.net/en/latest/gettingstarted/
 (some of it is also noted in the [Forge MDK Installation Notes section below](#forge-mdk-installation-notes))

-There is a .rar file within the 'develop' branch that contains the decompiled sources for Thaumcraft 6.
-Most of the methods, fields, etc. are heavily obfuscated, but you can pretty easily infer what it is based on how it's used:
+There is a .rar file within the 'develop' branch that contains the decompiled sources for Thaumcraft 4.
+Most of the methods, fields, etc. are somewhat obfuscated, but you can pretty easily infer what it is based on how it's used:

 For example:
 ```java